Meltcap/workshop_17-11/examples Finnhub/02-specify.md

 Non-goals / Out of scope for this feature:
 • No authentication, user accounts, or server-side persistence.
 • No portfolio management, orders, or realistic trading simulation.
-• No complex chart interactions (zooming, panning, overlays of multiple symbols).
+• No historical data or charts (Finnhub free tier limitation).
 • No advanced AI features such as multi-turn chat, tools, or retrieval-augmented generation.
-• No additional external APIs beyond Finnhub (for prices) and Google Gemini (for AI text).
+• No additional external APIs beyond Finnhub (for quotes) and LiteLLM proxy (for AI text).
 • No back-end proxy for APIs in this Level 1 version.